Lavitzio/LavitzFrostboltzWA/README.md

 FiveSecondRule is an addon to show when the mana-per-5-seconds tick after last spell cast will begin.
 Shown as a blue bar in the gif preview.

 I zip all of my addons.
 Scroll down for addon pack description.
-I also share the macros I use in file LavitzMacroz.md
+I also share the macros I use.

-Link to my addon pack: htps://github.com/Lavitzio/LavitzFrostboltzWA/blob/master/LavitzAddonzV1.zip

 **Wago:** https://wago.io/z4LCSxBR4